THE IRAQI SERIES, DAY 10 & 11

 GEYMAR & KAHI

-There is no denying the calories on the streets of Baghdad and no better example than Iraq’s national breakfast of Geymar and Khai; beautiful buttery pastry served with a creamy dollop of Geymar.
-And if that wasn’t enough then the huge dose of honey and syrup poured on top would be sure to send you over the edge!
+Baghdad’s streets offer high-calorie delights, like Iraq’s national breakfast of Geymar and Khai, a buttery pastry with creamy Geymar.
+A huge dose of honey and syrup on top adds to the already rich Geymar and Khai.
 And if that doesn’t send you into a coma then the milky tea with a wheelbarrow of sugar would!

 A tour around Baghdad & the Al Anbar